Buy the book (paid link)

 Review

 I'm a big fan of Villeneuve.
 He did a fantastic job with Blade Runner 2049, which made him a great choice for this movie.
 He seems to have a penchant for science fiction, also directing Arrival.
-This movie reminds me a lot of Blade Runner 2049 in how they establish alien worlds with setup shots and score.

 It's a great looking movie, and I want to watch it again just for the experience and visuals.
 Villeneuve creates such a great mood in this movie.

-This movie is setup, and that' just means at the end of this there is no resolution.
+This movie is setup, and that just means at the end of this there is no resolution.
 This movie doesn't stand on its own.
 This sets up an epic story with voiceover in the first scenes.
 There is conflict on the spice planet Arrakis.
 The native inhabitants of the planet cannot overcome the emperor installed family tasked with mining valuable resources.

-Timothée Chalamet plays Paul Atreides.
+Timothée Chalamet plays Paul Atreides. |

 This movie is a work of art.
 It's the type of movie you could pause at any moment and get a great image.
 There's a lot of setup when we know quite quickly that Paul Atreides (Timothée Chalamet) is the chosen one.
 That's a typical movie trope, and its this sprawling world of politics that makes this movie unique.
 I wish Paul was just gifted rather than the chosen one.
 As soon as you invoke that trope it's easy to guess the rest of the story.

-I learned more about the Bene Gesserit sisterhood reading about this movie after the fact that what I got while watching.
+I learned more about the Bene Gesserit sisterhood reading about this movie after the fact than what I got while watching.
 I'm not sure if that's on me being unfamiliar with this story or the movie assuming I have a foundation of understanding.
 The Bene Gesserit and the Fremen of Arrakis both predict of a chosen one.
 It's clear that's Paul and I wish this movie didn't place as much emphasis on that so early.
 Knowing Paul's the one, the question of where this is going lingers.
 This movie is act one of three.
 It's all setup and it's possible I may never get a conclusion.
 If this movie had been filmed like Lord of the Rings where all three were shot at one time and released yearly, I'd at least know I wouldn't be left hanging.
-There's clear there is so much more to this story, and the movie tells us, "This is only the beginning."
+It's clear there is so much more to this story, and the movie tells us, "This is only the beginning."
 It's concerning that may be all we get.
 Update (2021.10.26): The studio confirmed Dune 2, and that it will release in theaters only in October 2023.

-The planet of Caladan.
+The planet of Caladan. |

 This is a big story to tell and its done really well.
 Flashbacks are well integrated and the big scenes have a lot of impact.
 That also leaves me hoping for more when it ends.
 If this doesn't get a sequel it makes this movie a bit of a bust.
 It will always be an unfinished story.